William Garside Phillips

-William Garside Phillips JP (13 April 1849 - 1 January 1929) was a pioneer in mining education, the managing director of Ansley Hall Colliery and chair of the Atherstone Rural District Association from 1907 to 1929.
+William Garside Phillips JP (13 April 1849 - 1 January 1929) was an English pioneer in mining education, the managing director of Ansley Hall Colliery and chair of the Atherstone Rural District Association from 1907 to 1929.
 He was called The Field Marshal of Warwickshire Coalfield.

 Family and personal life

 William Garside Phillips was born in Hyde, Manchester to John Phillips and Eliza Wilde, into “a nest of colliers”.
 He married Emma Grundy (1848–1921) in 1871.
-They had five children: Annie Mary Helps (1873–1951), Edith Tew (1878–1947), Gertrude Tremlett (1880–1960), Joseph Herbert Phillips (1882–1951) and Coningsby Wilde Phillips (1884–1964).
+They had five children: Annie Mary Helps (1873–1951), Edith Tew (1878–1947), Gertrude Tremlett (1880–1960), Joseph Herbert Phillips (1881–1951) and Coningsby Wilde Phillips (1884–1964).
 The family moved to Warwickshire in 1879.

 Death

 Phillips died at Ansley Hall on New Year's Day 1929.
 At his funeral, a wagon carrying over 100 wreaths, “a great many of which were representative ones sent from big groups of people” followed the procession.
 In March 1931, the Phillips family made a donation to St Lawrence Church, Ansley, consisting of a new West Window, designed by Karl Parsons, an oak screen, choir stalls and electric lighting, all dedicated to Phillips’ memory.
 At the dedication service the Bishop of Coventry delivered the address.